klahrich/stocksTUI/README.md

 User-specific configuration files are stored in `~/.config/stockstui/`.
 You can edit `lists.json` to manage your watchlists or `settings.json` for application settings.
 The application must be restarted for changes to `lists.json` to take effect.

 ## Dependencies

-Dependencies will automatically be installed with the install script.
+Dependencies are automatically installed by the installation script.
 -   [textual](https://github.com/textualize/textual)
 -   [yfinance](https://github.com/ranaroussi/yfinance)
 -   [pandas-market-calendars](https://github.com/rsheftel/pandas_market_calendars)